1118 H.J. Patterson Hall

 EA collaborates with UMD faculty and staff, as well as international institutions and affiliated organizations, to support more than 400 international programs in over 65 countries and to integrate overseas coursework into campus curricula.
 Professional advisors guide students in the selection of suitable programs and the arrangement of academic credit, assist with applications for financial aid, conduct pre-departure orientations, and provide on-call support to participants overseas.

 Students interested in overseas studies should ideally visit EA one year before actually submitting an application in order to explore program options and learn more about the next steps in arranging academic credit, completing prerequisites, and obtaining financial aid for their intended programs.
 When students are prepared to begin applying, they should arrange to meet with an advisor by making an appointment through the online system at: http://globalmaryland.umd.edu/offices/education-abroad/make-appointment.

 Maryland Semester (Maryland-In), Maryland Short-Term & Freshmen Abroad Programs

 Exchange programs allow UMD students to study for a semester or year at leading universities throughout the world while paying little more than their regular UMD tuition, travel, and overseas living expenses.
-UMD is part of the prestigious U21 consortium of world-class universities which share excellence, collaborate across borders, and nurture international knowledge exchange.
+UMD is part of the prestigious U21 consortium of world-class universities, which share excellence, collaborate across borders, and nurture international knowledge exchange.
 In exchange for each outgoing student, a student from the overseas host university studies at the College Park campus for an equivalent period.
 While some exchange programs require foreign language proficiency, many are open to students who speak only English.
-These programs offer UMD students an outstanding opportunity to develop lasting bonds with local students.
+These programs offer UMD students an outstanding opportunity to develop lasting bonds with local students abroad.
 UMD students earn transfer credit applied to their UMD degree on all exchange programs.

 Approved Programs and Affiliate Programs